-SILVER SPRING, Md., April 7, 2017 /PRNewswire-USNewswire/ -- The egg has been regarded as a symbol of new life and has been associated with springtime celebrations, such as Easter and Passover, for many centuries.
+SILVER SPRING, Md., April 16, 2019 /PRNewswire/ -- The egg has been viewed as a symbol of new life and has been associated with springtime celebrations, such as Easter and Passover, for many centuries.
 But, even during festive occasions, eggs can cause food poisoning (also called foodborne illness).
 That's why the U.S. Food and Drug Administration reminds consumers to follow safe food handling practices when buying, storing, preparing, and serving eggs or foods that contain them during their springtime celebrations and throughout the year.

 - Wash hands, utensils, dishes, and work surfaces (counter tops and cutting boards) with soap and hot water after contact with raw eggs and raw egg-containing foods.

 - Never let raw eggs or the utensils that touched them come into contact with food that will be eaten raw.

 - Cook eggs thoroughly until both the yolk and white are firm.
 Lightly cooked egg whites and yolks have both caused outbreaks of Salmonella infections.